 What behaviors do challenging kids exhibit when they don't have the skills to respond adaptively to certain demands?

-Challenging kids let us know they're struggling to meet demands and expectations in some fairly common ways: whining, pouting, sulking, withdrawing, crying, screaming, swearing, hitting, spitting, kicking, throwing, breaking, lying, stealing, and so forth.
-But what a kid does when he's having trouble meeting demands and expectations isn't the most important part (though it may feel that way)…why and when s/he's doing these things are much more important.
+Kids let us know they're struggling to meet demands and expectations in some fairly common ways: whining, pouting, sulking, withdrawing, crying, screaming, swearing, hitting, spitting, kicking, throwing, breaking, lying, stealing, and so forth.
+But the behavior is the least important part.
+The expectations the child is having difficulty meeting that are causing the behavior are the most important part.

 What should we be doing differently to help these kids better than we're helping them now?

-If challenging behavior is set in motion by lagging skills and not lagging motivation, then it's easy to understand why rewarding and punishing a kid may not make things better.
-Equally problematic is the fact that, in American public schools, punishment is disproportionally applied to Black and Brown students.
-Since challenging behavior occurs in response to highly predictable unsolved problems, then the kids – and the rest of us – would be a whole lot better off if we tried to solve those problems.
-But if we solve them unilaterally, through imposition of adult will (something referred to as Plan A), then we'll only increase the likelihood of challenging episodes and we won't solve any problems durably.
+If concerning behavior is set in motion by lagging skills and not lagging motivation, then it's easy to understand why rewarding and punishing a kid may not make things better.
+Equally problematic is the fact that, in American public schools, punitive, exclusionary discipline is disproportionally applied to Black and Brown students.
+Since concerning behavior occurs in response to highly predictable unsolved problems, then the kids – and the rest of us – would be a whole lot better off if we tried to solve those problems.
+But if we solve them unilaterally -- through imposition of adult will (something referred to as Plan A) -- then we'll only increase the likelihood of challenging episodes and we won't solve any problems durably.
 Better to solve those problems collaboratively (Plan B) so the kid is a fully invested in solving the problems, solutions are more durable, and (over time) the kid -- and often the adults as well -- learn the skills they were lacking all along.

 Where has the model been applied?

-In diverse populations, with children and adolescents from different backgrounds and cultures, and countless families, schools, inpatient psychiatry units, group homes, residential facilities, and juvenile detention facilities, the model has been shown to be an effective way to reduce conflict and teach kids the skills they need to function adaptively in the real world.
+In diverse populations, with children and adolescents from different backgrounds and cultures, and countless families, schools, inpatient psychiatry units, group homes, residential facilities, and juvenile detention facilities, the model has been shown to be an effective way to reduce conflict, improve behavior, and teach kids the skills they need to function adaptively in the real world.

 Where can I learn more about Plan B and Dr. Greene's model?